 The York County Solid Waste Authority offers tours of York County’s Sanitary Landfill which was closed in 1997.
-Since the tour’s inception in June 2015, over 1000 participants from York County school and civic groups have visited HARC to learn how this location was transformed from a landfill to a beautiful community park and wildlife habitat.
+Since the tour’s inception in June 2015, thousands of participants from York County school and civic groups have visited HARC to learn how this location was transformed from a landfill to a beautiful community park and wildlife habitat.
 On their journey, participants also learn about the environmental benefits of alternative energy, while viewing the two acre solar panel array that was installed on the property in 2014.
 In addition, the site’s walking trails offer a unique opportunity to view the birds, insects and plants that occupy a grassland habitat.
 HARC has one of the largest contiguous grassland habitats in southcentral PA, second only to the Gettysburg National Military Park.
 A one and a quarter mile walk through the grassland trails features two stops at our birdwatching and wildlife viewing platforms and an overview of how a modern-day landfill functions.

 When scheduling a HARC Tour, please keep in mind:

 - There is no public water available at the HARC location, so please bring water for your group.